Moʼorea: Research

 The University of California, Berkeley maintains the Richard B. Gump South Pacific Research Station on the west coast of Cook's Bay.
 The Gump station is also home to the Moorea Coral Reef Long Term Ecological Research Site (MCR LTER), part of a network established by the National Science Foundation in 1980 to support research on long-term ecological phenomena.
 The Moorea Coral Reef LTER became the 26th site in the network in September 2004.

 Since 1981, the French École pratique des hautes études (EPHE) and the Centre national de la recherche scientifique (National Centre for Scientific Research; CNRS) have been maintaining a research station at the end of Ōpūnohu Bay.
 This Centre de Recherches Insulaires et Observatoire de l'Environnement (CRIOBE, Centre for island research and environment observatory) is a research site for several international projects, including the monitoring of coral reefs throughout French Polynesia as well as the monitoring of the fish population on the Tīahurā transect of Moorea's reef.

+Research from the MCR LTER and CRIOBE led to the establishment of Mo'orea's Plan de Gestion de l'Espace Maritime (PGEM), to manage the marine resources of the island.
+The PGEM has been controversial among the fishing community.

 The Moorea Biocode Project was an initiative to document and record the genetic sequences of every species native to the island.
 The project discovered endemic species such as Patagurus rex, a shell-less hermit crab dredged from the waters around Moorea.